MarkAlliban/openrct2-objective-assistant/README.md

 **Tab 7: Awards**
 Maximise your guest generation by tracking your awards progress.
-Show all available awards, and which ones you're eligible for.
+Show all available awards, their requirements, and which ones you're eligible for.
-Mouse-over each setting to show more info.
+Mouse-over each requirement to show more info.
-Awards turn green when you're eligible, gold when you're awarded them.
+Awards turn green when you're eligible, and gold when you're awarded them.

 ## How to use